shenyaojin/shenyaojin.github.io/_posts/2022-06-22-theo-mech-en.md

 - Holistic Constraints: Constraints are related to the coordinates and time of the system.

-- Incomplete constraints: solvable constraints that cannot be expressed in terms of equations; constraints that are not geometric constraints after integration of differential constraints.
+- Incomplete constraints: Solvable constraints that cannot be expressed in terms of equations; constraints that are not geometric constraints after integration of differential constraints.

   This defines the complete system and the incomplete system.